endomapper/NR-SLAM/README.md

       title={{NR-SLAM}: Non-Rigid Monocular {SLAM}},
       author={G\´omez, Juan J. AND Montiel,
-              Jos\'e M. M. AND Tard\'os, Juan D.}, journal={IEEE Transactions on Robotics},
+              Jos\'e M. M. AND Tard\'os, Juan D.}, journal={ArXiV xxx.yyy},
       year={2023}
      }

 # 2. Prerequisites
 We have tested the library in **Ubuntu 20.04.4 LTS** but it should be easy to compile in other platforms.
-A powerful computer (e.g. i7) will ensure real-time performance and provide more stable and accurate results.
+A powerful computer (e.g. i7) will ensure good performance and provide more stable and accurate results.

 ## C++17
 We use several functionalities of C++17.